theworldisnotflat/shriveling_world/README.md

 with XXX and value in the following range:

--   intrudedHeightRatio : sets the heigth of cones, in the range [0,1], a ratio of the earth radius
+-   intrudedHeightRatio : sets the height of cones, in the range [0,1], a ratio of the earth radius

 For these other command lines an UI already exists

 -   coneStep : modifies the visual aspect of cones (default value is 15 degrees, a facet = 15°)
 -   projectionInit : initial projection with values in in the following range :
-    -   'none' for a three dimensional unprojected representation
+    -   'none' for a three dimensional un-projected representation
     -   'equirectangular' or 1 for an equilateral flat representation
     -   'Mercator' or 2 for a 2-dimensional Mercator
 -   projectionEnd : the final projection with value as projectionBegin